samuelfneumann/GoLearn/README.md

 * [ ] All input nodes should have unique names.
 Use `gop.Unique()`.

+=== Most Pressing ===
 * [ ] VAC still gets NaNs.
 Problem could be with Multi-dim actions in GaussianTreeMLP.
 Does VPG also get NaNs??
+*
+* [ ] I believe the issue with VAC and VPG is that the Gaussian policy does not clamp the standard deviation.
+Make sure this is clamped!

+* [ ] Use `GoTile` for tile coder

+* [ ] 'tracker' package can be reworked.
+Instead, proved a bunch of different hooks, which are called at set times.
+For example, there will be a set of hooks called before the experiment is run, before each episode, before each timestep, after each timestep, after each episode, and after the experiment is done.
+In such a case, we will need an interface for:
+	* Pre/post-episode hooks, which is just a function that takes in the agent and environment
+	* Pre/post-episode hook, which takes in the agent, environment, and first step
+	* pre/post-timestep hook which takes in a timestep
+	* Then, the agent and environment interfaces should be extended such that they have an `Info` method, which will return info tracked by the agent or environment.
+The hooks can then use these.
+	* Add hook wrappers that will call the hook only every N episodes or N steps